Blue Army of Our Lady of Fátima

-The Blue Army of Our Lady of Fátima, now mostly known as the World Apostolate of Fátima, is a public international association of the Christian faithful that has as its general purpose "the promotion of the authentic teaching of the Catholic Church and the strict adherence to the tenets of the Gospel; the personal sanctification of adherents through faithful adherence to the Message of Our Lady of Fátima and the promotion of the common good by the spreading of that Message of Fátima".
+The Blue Army of Our Lady of Fátima, now mostly known as the World Apostolate of Fátima, is a public international association that has as its general purpose "the promotion of the authentic teaching of the Catholic Church and the strict adherence to the tenets of the Gospel; the personal sanctification of adherents through faithful adherence to the Message of Our Lady of Fátima and the promotion of the common good by the spreading of that Message of Fátima".

 History

-The Blue Army was founded in 1946 by Rev. Fr.
-Harold V. Colgan, parish priest of St. Mary of Plainfield, New Jersey (US).
+The Blue Army was founded in 1946 by Harold V. Colgan, parish priest of St. Mary of Plainfield, New Jersey (US).
 Father Colgan had fallen seriously ill and was hospitalized.
 During his illness he prayed to Our Lady of Fátima that if she should cure him he would spend the rest of his life spreading devotion to her.
-He attributed his recovery to his prayers and began preaching to his congregation on a regular basis about the Virgin Mary.
+He attributed his recovery to his prayers, and began preaching to his congregation on a regular basis about the Virgin Mary.

 He summed up the message of Our Lady's apparition as this: